 Listen to the strong eighth note feeling in Lewis’s left hand in this recording.
 Also, pay attention to the stops or breaks in the performance.
 These stops are a sure way to build tension and forward momentum in the music.
 Listen to this recording to get a feel for how they work and try incorporating them into your own boogie explorations!

 Boogie woogie is a fun and infectious piano style.
 It is heavily rooted in the blues scale and 12 bar blues form and is full of space for creativity and riffing.
 Learn these basic elements including the blues scale, blues form, and these four basic boogie woogie piano patterns and then practice weaving them all together into your own creations!
 Remember, the style originally was played at parties, dances, and other social gatherings so try to keep this jovial and fun mood in your playing!
-Check out these recordings for additional references and remember that Skoove is available to download for free from the Apple App store worldwide in English and German.
+Check out these recordings for additional references and remember that Skoove is available to download for free from the Apple App store for iOS or from the Google Play Store for Android worldwide in English and German.
 Beginners, refreshers, and intermediate players can try it out with free lessons and then upgrade to Skoove Premium to enjoy full access, one-on-one learning support, and exclusive content with new lessons and music theory tips!

 Try out your free trial of Skoove today!